Healthy Homes Assessment Frimley

 Frimley Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory to all Frimley and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required to all Frimley and New Zealand rental houses where it is reasonably practicable to install.

-• Landlords and property managers must keep records of their compliance with any Healthy Homes Standard that apply or will be applied to an apartment rental.
+• Property managers and landlords must keep records of their compliance with all Healthy Homes Standard that apply or will apply during the tenancy of the rental property.

-• Private landlords and property managers are required to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any new, renewed , or altered Tenancy.
+• Private landlords and property managers should ensure their rental properties conform to the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 From 1 July 2023

-• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All households let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes